-The Panel believes that true progress in reducing nitrate leaching will only occur if good irrigation and nitrogen management plans are developed and implemented.
-The Panel believes that a very aggressive, well-funded, and high-quality educational program is necessary because there simply are not enough qualified consultants and individual farmers to develop and implement good irrigation and nitrogen water management plans.
+The Expert Panel believes that true progress in reducing nitrate leaching will only occur if good irrigation and nitrogen management plans are developed and implemented.
+The Expert Panel believes that a very aggressive, high quality education, and well funded program is necessary because there simply are not enough qualified consultants and individual farmers to develop and implement good irrigation and nitrogen water management plans.

 There are presently a variety of professionals who are trained in irrigation and nitrogen management.
 The Certified Crop Advisor program focuses on crops and nitrogen, but is weak on irrigation systems and irrigation management.
-The Certified Agricultural Irrigation Specialist program by The Irrigation Association focuses on drainage, irrigation systems and irrigation management, and salinity, but is weak on crops and nitrogen.
+The Certified Agricultural Irrigation Specialist program by The Irrigation Association focuses on drainage, irrigation systems and irrigation management, and salinity.
+But it is weak on crops and nitrogen.